Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 1. **How can I help/contribute?**

-    All help is very welcome - reporting bug, solving issues and preparing bug fixes.
+    All help is very welcome - reporting bugs, solving issues and preparing bug fixes.
 To solve some issues you can start with label [good first issue](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or chose something close to your domain with label [help wanted](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Before you start to implement anything check that the issue description that it is clear and self-assign the task to you (if it is not possible, just comment that you take it and we assign it to you...).

 2. **Is there a recommendation for branch names?**

     We do not rely on the name convention so far you are working with your own fork.
-Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feaure`, `docs`, `tests`, ...
+Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feature`, `docs`, `tests`, ...

 3. **How to rebase my PR?**

-    We recommend to create a PR in separate branch different from `master`, especially if you plan to submit several changes and do not want to wait until the fist one is resolved (we can work on them in parallel).
+    We recommend creating a PR in a separate branch, othen than `master`, especially if you plan on submitting several changes at once and do not want to wait until the first one is resolved (we can work on them in parallel).
 Update your master with upstream (assuming you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))
     ```bash
     git fetch --all --prune
     git checkout master